UCIDataLab/fire_prediction/reports/open_questions_about_data_and_timing-1.0-cagraff.md

 	6. Is there a correlation between FRP & confidence
 		1. **Calculate correlation between the two measures**
 		2. There should be a correlation because the equation for confidence is a function of the temperature of the fire
+	7. Possible double counting
+		1. When Aqua  and Terra overlap in the mid-day do they double count the same fire pixel
+		2. **Measure spatial distance between fire detections and nearest neighbor (within a day)**
 2.  #### GFS (Global Forecast System)
 	1. Missing Data
 		1. **Explore missing data between years, months; inside and outside fire season**